dfinity/motoko/doc/md/writing-motoko/sharing.md

+---
+sidebar_position: 22
+---

 # Sharing data and behavior

+## Overview

-Recall that in Motoko, mutable state is always private to an actor.
+In Motoko, mutable state is always private to an actor.
 However, two actors can share message data, and those messages can refer to actors, including themselves and one another.
 Additionally, messages can refer to individual functions, if those functions are `shared`.

 Through these mechanisms, two actors can coordinate their behavior through asynchronous message passing.